turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 ## Branching

-If you do `git status` you'll see part of the status is "On branch master".
+If you do `git status` you'll see part of the status is "On branch main".
 Branches represent a line of development.
-The master branch is the default branch, and is typically where the code works without known bugs.
+The main branch is the default branch, and is typically where the code works without known bugs.

 Switching to a branch is called a **checkout**.
-When you checkout a new branch, it can serve as a sandbox for development where you can make changes or experiment with a research spike without affecting the master branch.
-If whatever you are trying doesn't work, no big deal; your master branch remains intact.
+When you checkout a new branch, it can serve as a sandbox for development where you can make changes or experiment with a research spike without affecting the main branch.
+If whatever you are trying doesn't work, no big deal; your main branch remains intact.

 [This link](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) shows some helpful visuals related to git branches.